Using public procurement to deliver sustainable and inclusive economic growth

 Using the power of public procurement to deliver sustainable and inclusive economic growth, with outcomes that are good for business and employees; good for society; good for places and communities; and open and connected.

 - Supporting small businesses and local supply chains

-To support businesses, we will review our own processes to increase the level of digital transactions to streamline our purchase to pay processes, including the deployment of digital invoicing techniques.
+Having reviewed our own processes, work is well underway to streamline our purchase to pay processes and increase the level of digital transactions, including the deployment of digital invoicing techniques.

 We continue to focus on paying our bills quickly.
 Last year, the Scottish Government paid 99% of valid invoices within 10 days.
 We will continue to focus on this and deploy resources released from the deployment of digital invoicing techniques to improve the percentage of valid invoices.

-- extend a requirement to use Public Contracts Scotland to facilitate access to sub-contract opportunities in major contracts for Scottish SMEs and the reporting of sub-contracted spend;
+- Having issued a Scottish Public Procurement Notice in May 2019 to promote the use of Public Contracts Scotland to facilitate access to sub-contract opportunities in major contracts for Scottish SMEs, we continue to promote the reporting of sub-contracted spend; and

 Digital Commercial Service